SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 # OCD Motion Detection NVR 2

-This software allows security and web cams to detect and save motion events into a personal cloud.
+This software allows security and web cams to save motion images into a personal cloud.
 This cloud storage can be used for <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.
 Tested with Tapo, Sricam, PiCam, and Macbook Pro cameras.

 ### Demos
 * https://youtu.be/SsAoOSjJwRs